Massachusetts Environmental Police: The first game warden

 Massachusetts was the first in the nation to appoint game wardens in 1739.
 The first game wardens were first known as "Informers of Deer" and later on as "Deer Reeves".
-In 1739, the fine for killing a buck, doe, or fawn was increased from forty schillings to ten pounds.
+In 1739, the fine for killing a buck, doe, or fawn was increased from forty shillings to ten pounds.
 Along with the increased fine, every town in the province was now required to appoint two people to enforce the revised law.
 The two people chosen by the towns were known as "Informers of Deer" and they were sworn town officers "whose care and duty it shall be to inform of all breaches of this act, and to take care that the violators thereof be duly prosecuted and punished".
 The informers were the first game wardens in the country.
 The penalty for towns which did not choose Informers was thirty pounds.
 In 1763, the act to increase the deer population in the colony was revised to include moose.
 The revised law prohibited any hunting of deer and moose from December 21 to August 11 of each year.
 The law also required each town in the colony to appoint two deer-reeves.
 The deer reeves duties, like the "Informer of Deers", was to enforce the deer protection act and prosecute any offenders.
 An excerpt from court records:

 "At a court in Northampton, March, 1763 John Worthington Esq.
 Attorney for our sovereign lord the king, in this behalf, here instantly complains and gives this court to understand and be informed, that Azariah Selden of Hadley, in the county of Hampshire, yeoman, on the 8th day of March current, did at said Northampton, wittingly and willingly, with force and arms, kill one wild deer, and then and there had in his possession the raw flesh and raw skin of one wild deer, killed since the 21st day of December last, contrary to a law of this province, the peace of said lord the king, his crown and dignity.
 He was fined 10 pounds and costs 29 shillings, Noah Smith Jr of Hadley the informer, was to have half the fine".